Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 #### On Windows
 Launch the MobusXterm software you downloaded.
 Click `Session`->`SSH`

-## Login to a different cola computer
+> ## Login to a different COLA computer
-COLA computers are cola1, cola2, cola3, ... , cola7
-Choose a computer other than cola3 and login to it.
-.{challenge}

-> ## Challenge Title
 >
-> text
-> text
-> text
+> COLA computers are cola1, cola2, cola3, ... , cola7
+> Choose a computer other than cola3 and login to it.
 >
 {: .challenge}